physprop/limelight_library/README.md

 # limelight_utility
-A simple utility to make cleaner calls to the Limelight.<br/>
+A simple library to help make cleaner calls to the Limelight.<br/>
 ![limelight.getTV()](ex.gif)

 # How to use: